Bet-Zero/futures-tracker/README.md

 Built with **React**, **Tailwind**, and **Discord bot integration**, it supports:

-- Viewing and filtering NFL, NBA, and MLB bets
+- Viewing and filtering NFL, NBA, MLB, PGA, and CFL bets
 - Submitting new bets via a styled modal or standalone form
 - Exporting and sharing bet screenshots to Discord via Puppeteer
 - Organized for easy extension and automation